openshift/origin-aggregated-logging/deployment/README.md

 service accounts are not allowed to do this.

 The fluentd deployment also requires a service account which the deployer will create that must be given special privileges.
-Edit the privileged security configuration with the following:

-    $ oc edit scc/privileged

-Add one line as the user at the end: (note, change `:logging:` below to the project of your choice)
+Run the following command to add the aggregated-logging-fluentd service account to the hostmount-anyuid scc (node, change `:logging:` below to the project of your choice):

-    - system:serviceaccount:logging:aggregated-logging-fluentd
+    $ oadm policy add-scc-to-user hostmount-anyuid system:serviceaccount:logging:aggregated-logging-fluentd

 Give the account access to read labels from all pods (again with the correct project):